dariusf/ppx_interact/readme.md

 +  (preprocess (pps ppx_interact)))
 ```

-- The preprocessor and runtime library are standard
 - The executable must be built in bytecode mode (this may be relaxed when the [native toplevel](https://github.com/ocaml/RFCs/pull/15) is mature)
 - `-linkall` is typical for [building custom toplevels](https://dune.readthedocs.io/en/stable/quick-start.html#building-a-custom-toplevel) and allows the use of external libraries